CNugteren/CLBlast/README.md

     #include <clblast_c.h>

 Afterwards, any of CLBlast's routines can be called directly: there is no need to initialize the library.
-The available routines and the required arguments are described in the `clblast.h` include file.
+The available routines and the required arguments are described in the `clblast.h` include file and the included [API documentation](doc/api.md).
 Additionally, a couple of stand-alone example programs are included in `samples/`.

 Using the tuners (optional)